About Chemical, Biological and Materials Engineering

 Chemical engineering was first taught at OU in 1912 and the first graduate degree was granted in 1918.
 Over the years that followed, the program has developed curricula with traditional strength in fundamentals, while tailoring electives for specializations suited to contemporary and future industrial need.
 In 1963, the Schools of Chemical Engineering and Metallurgical Engineering were combined into the School of Chemical Engineering and Materials Science.
 The name was changed in 2008 to the School of Chemical, Biological and Materials Engineering (CBME).
 This was done to reflect the increasing activities in the bioengineering area.

-- An active research program is in place with good links to other departments, such as chemistry and medicine.
-Many undergraduates have the opportunity to do research via senior research and research honors programs.
+- An active research program is in place with good links outside the department, such as chemistry and the medical school.
+Graduate students come from all over the world; many undergraduates have the opportunity to do research as well.

 - The student body is a major strength of the OU chemical engineering department.
-They are bright and generally self confident and well spoken.
-There is close rapport with the faculty.
-Undergraduate diversity is outstanding with enrollments comprising about 40% female and 30% historically underrepresented minorities.
+They are bright, self-confident and well-spoken.
+There is close rapport with the faculty for both graduate and undergraduate students.
+Undergraduate diversity is outstanding with enrollments comprising about 40% female and 20% historically underrepresented minorities.

 The Bachelor of Science in Chemical Engineering is accredited by the Engineering Accreditation Commission of ABET (www.abet.org).

 CBME occupies 24,000 square feet of OU's Energy Center, which is the largest single facility constructed for higher education in Oklahoma.
 Purpose-built laboratory spaces provide safe and efficient accommodation of experimental needs.
-CBME also occupies significant laboratory space for bioengineering in the newly-completed Stephenson Research Technology Center.
+CBME also occupies significant laboratory space in the Stephenson Research Technology Center and Carson Engineering Center.